 Thailand finish 7th on medals table at Asian Para Games

-Thailand finished seventh on the medals table at the 2023 Asian Para Games held in Hangzhou, China.
-The Thai athletes finished with 25 gold medals.
+Thailand finished seventh on the medals table at the 2023 Asian Para Games held in Hangzhou, China, which closed on Saturday.

-South Korea finished fourth with 28 gold medals, while Indonesia finished one spot behind with 26 gold medals.
+South Korea finished fourth with 30 gold medals, while India finished one spot behind with 29 gold medals.

 Thailand's gold medallists: